martinvonz/jj/docs/sapling-comparison.md

 ## Introduction

 This document attempts to describe how jj is different from [Sapling](https://sapling-scm.com).
 Sapling is a VCS developed by Meta.
+It was announced about 3 years after development started on jj.
 It is a heavily modified fork of [Mercurial](https://www.mercurial-scm.org/).
 Because jj has copied many ideas from Mercurial, there are many similarities between the two tools, such as:

 * A user-friendly CLI
 * A "[revset](revsets.md)" language for selecting revisions